azat-co/practicalnode/chapter1/chapter1.md

 The full list of commands is available through the `help` command or on [the official web site](http://nodejs.org/api/debugger.html) (<http://nodejs.org/api/debugger.html>).

 So, in our example (`hello-debug.js`), after we start the debugger client and execute `cont` or `c` twice (first for the first line and second for our debugger on the second line), the server will be up and running.
-After that, we can open the browser at (<http://localhost:3000>) or execute `$ curl "http://localhost:3000/"` in the Terminal/Command line, and the debugger client stops inside the request handler (line 5).
+After that, we can open the browser at <http://localhost:3000> or execute `$ curl "http://localhost:3000/"` in the Terminal/Command line, and the debugger client stops inside the request handler (line 5).
 Now we can use `repl` and `console.log(req)` to inspect the HTTP response object dynamically.

 ## Debugging with Node Inspector

 The built-in Node.js debugger client is extensive, but it’s not intuitive because of the lack of a GUI.
-Therefore, for a more developer-friendly interface than the core Node.js debugger provides, [node-inspector](https://github.com/node-inspector/node-inspector) (<https://github.com/node-inspector/node-inspector>) comes to the rescue!
+Therefore, for a more developer-friendly interface than the core Node.js debugger provides, Node Inspector comes to the rescue!
+Node Inspector is the [node-inspector](https://github.com/node-inspector/node-inspector) npm module (<https://github.com/node-inspector/node-inspector>).

 To download and install Node Inspector, we use our beloved npm in the global mode (`-g` or `--global`):